StefanescuEduard/apdu-byte-array-transform-tool/README.md

 # APDU to APDU C# byte array transformation tool
-A handy transformation tool for converting an APDU command to a C# byte array.
+A simple transformation tool for converting an APDU command to a C# byte array.

 ## Example
 **Input**: 80 20 07 00 08 41 43 4F 53 54 45 53 54